Address: 758 Julu Lu, near Fumin Lu巨鹿路758号, 近富民路

 La Mesa is the newest tenant at More Than Eat, the canteen/food court by Lost Heaven on Julu Lu.
-La Mesa is the latest from Ken Walker, a F&B veteran known for his previous ventures Bubba’s BBQ and Bordertown, both now closed.
+La Mesa is the latest from Ken Walker (update: Ken Walker is no longer involved with La Mesa), a F&B veteran known for his previous ventures Bubba’s BBQ and Bordertown, both now closed.

 Here, Ken Walker is serving up a familiar menu with a few flexible additions.
 In short, it’s a no holds barred food truck menu of mostly Latin street eats, featuring arepas, tacos, empanadas, sandwiches, burritos, and skewers.
 La Mesa’s street-facing window helps facilitate that eating and drinking al fresco vibe.